vuejs/docs/src/guide/best-practices/performance.md

 ## Page Load Optimizations

+There are many framework-agnostic aspects for optimizing page load performance - check out [this web.dev guide](https://web.dev/fast/) for a comprehensive round up.
+Here, we will primarily focus on techniques that are specific to Vue.

 ### Bundle Size and Tree-shaking

 One of the most effective ways to improve page load performance is shipping smaller JavaScript bundles.
 Here are a few ways to reduce bundle size when using Vue: